-We observe that in general, the morphism $\alpha$ does not induce an isomorphism on the cohomology; see Remark \ref{rem:An_example}.
+We observe that in general, the factor map does not induce an isomorphism on the cohomology.
+This is clarified in Remark \ref{rem:An_example} below.

-In \cite{I-I}, Iwase and Izumida have proved the de Rham theorem for a CW-complex by using cubic de Rham cohomology, which admits the Mayer-Vietoris sequence for {\it every} diffeological space.
+In \cite{I-I}, Iwase and Izumida proved the de Rham theorem for a smooth CW-complex by using cubic de Rham cohomology, which admits the Mayer--Vietoris sequence for {\it every} diffeological space.
 Let $X$ be a diffeological space.
-Then the excision axiom for the homology of $C^*({S^D_\bullet(X)}_{\text{sub}})$ holds with respect to the $D$-topology for $X$ and hence so does the homology $H(A_{DR}^*(S^D_\bullet(X)))$; see Section \ref{sect5}.
-Thus we have the Mayer-Vietoris exact sequence for $H(A_{DR}^*(S^D_\bullet(X)))$ with respect to a $D$-open cover.
+Then the excision axiom for the homology of $C^*({S^D_\bullet(X)}_{\text{sub}})$ holds with respect to the $D$-topology for $X$ and hence for the homology $H(A_{DR}^*(S^D_\bullet(X)))$; see Section \ref{sect5} for details.
+Thus we have the Mayer--Vietoris exact sequence for $H(A_{DR}^*(S^D_\bullet(X)))$ with respect to a $D$-open cover.

-We describe two applications of the integration map in Theorem \ref{thm:main} which are related to Chen's iterated integrals \cite{C, C2}.
+An application of the integration map in Theorem \ref{thm:main} is related to Chen's iterated integrals \cite{C, C2}.
 Let $M$ be a manifold and $M^I$ the Chen space of smooth free paths.
 Then we have the pullback